 In 1989, Lufthansa Leasing GmbH was founded as the first joint venture between Deutsche Lufthansa AG and KGAL GmbH & Co.
 KG.
 The company provides structured financing for aircraft owned by Lufthansa and its subsidiaries.
 In addition to consultancy work, the focus is also on cross-border leasing structures for aircraft financing, such as Japanese Operating Leases.
 To date, Lufthansa Leasing GmbH has put together more than 600 aircraft transactions for the Lufthansa Group, with a volume in excess of €15 billion.

-KGAL was once again awarded the coveted award by SCOPE for its outstanding performance as "Best Asset Manager" in the "Transportation" (Aviation) category.
+In 2020 KGAL was once again awarded the coveted award by SCOPE for its outstanding performance as "Best Asset Manager" in the "Transportation" (Aviation) category.

 KGAL GmbH & Co.
 KG is one of the pioneers in aviation funds.
 Our wealth of asset expertise has enabled us to maintain a leading position in the market over several decades, with the result that our fund structures and active asset management serve as prime examples of how to successfully invest in the aviation sector.

 Institutional portfolio funds with marketable passenger aircraft.
 The fund is already placed and fully invested with an investment volume of around €800 million, offering investors stability via a broadly diversified and well balanced spectrum of investment options across a range of aircraft types and international airlines.

 Mutual fund for several marketable Airbus A319 machines.
 Lessee was easyJet, which has long-established profitability and is, based on passenger numbers, the largest airline in the UK.
 The fund had forecast 8% p.a. ongoing distributions or withdrawals in the case of a short maturity period.
 The transaction was successfully completed early, and the actual yield exceeded 16% p.a.